The bright fresh flavor of tangerine is baked into a loaf cake and glazed with a simple, delicious tangerine icing.

 - Preheat your oven to 350º F and prepare an 8.5" loaf pan by placing a rectangle of parchment in the bottom of the pan and then coating with cooking spray.

 - Whisk together the flour, baking powder and salt.

 - In a separate bowl whisk together the yogurt, 1 c sugar, eggs, tangerine zest and vanilla bean paste.

 - Stir the wet ingredients into the dry and then fold in the coconut oil until the batter comes together.

 - Pour the mixture into the pan and bake for 50-55 minutes, until a cake tester comes out clean.

-- Let cook in the pan 10 minutes.
+- Let cool in the pan 10 minutes.